dprocha/documentdb-collector/README.md

 # DocumentDB Database Stats Collector

-The purpose of this script is to collect the data required by a MongoDB Solutions Architect to perform a cluster sizing analysis of from DocumentDB to MongoDB.
+The purpose of this script is to collect the data required by a MongoDB Solutions Architect to perform a cluster sizing analysis from DocumentDB to MongoDB.

 This guide shows you how to:
 1. Create a read-only monitoring user for Amazon DocumentDB